Amanda Murphy (model)

-Amanda Jean Murphy (born November 16, 1986) is an American fashion model, radiology technologist, and equestrienne.
-She is best known for being a Prada muse.
-She has been listed as one of the Top 50 models in the fashion industry by models.com She has been on the cover of Vogue Italia twice.
+Amanda Jean Murphy (born November 16, 1986) is an American fashion model, radiology technologist, and equestrian.
+She is best known for being a Prada muse for over a decade.
+She has been listed as an Icon and one of the Top 50 models in the world by models.com She has been on the cover of Vogue Italia four times.

 Early life

 She is from Orland Park, Illinois, and is the oldest of 4.

 Career

 Murphy started her modeling career at 17 after finishing school.

 Her breakout year was 2013 where she debuted as a Prada exclusive and Proenza Schouler exclusive.